 The story of the next passenger to board is nowhere near as amusing and it exemplifies the extraordinary nature of this bizarre war fought during the space age in jungles and rice paddies against an enemy still partly in the iron age.
 He rounds out that day as follows:

 …I had gained far more insight into the nature of our hosts, as well as that of the enemy, than I had received from all the briefings and pamphlets provided by our intelligence experts.
 Finally, I was stunned by the realization that in the more than 100 night landings I had made at Da Nang, I had never once noticed the lights of the city.

 That last observation accords with those of others, which indicates to me that, the faster you fly, the less you experience.
-(For example, Trotti’s fellow Marine F-4 pilot Mark Stucky — too young for Vietnam — wrote that his jet fighter flight log contains little in the way of observation, yet some entries in his hang gliding log stretch to several pages.)
-Nevertheless, Trotti brought back with him enough visual memories to provide the reader with several descriptions of the scenery, such as the following.
+(For example, Trotti’s fellow Marine F-4 pilot Mark Stucky — too young for Vietnam — wrote that his conventional airplane flight log, documenting thousands of hours of flying time, contains ‘not a single comment’, yet he meticulously logs “…each and every hang glider or paraglider flight.”*) Nevertheless, Trotti brought back with him enough visual memories to provide the reader with several descriptions of the scenery, such as the following.